 What are some feasible examples of how to create new, competing institutions?
 Luckily, there is no shortage of methods available.
 Strategies can range from simple neighborhood civic societies to full blown, alternative legal & economic systems.

 One of the most exciting examples is the application of blockchain technology.
-Commonly known as the backbone behind Bitcoin, it derives it’s power from reducing the need for trust through decentralized software.
+Commonly known as the backbone behind Bitcoin, it derives its power from reducing the need for trust through decentralized software.
 We can use this technology to create alternatives to existing institutions whose purpose was largely to be surrogates for trust.
 This includes finance, legal systems, media, and industries that previously required established, “trustworthy” organizations.

 Other approaches include creating non-profit or for-profit alternatives to established institutions.
 For instance, if an activist is tired of how education is practiced, instead of wasting time and effort fruitlessly campaigning, they could create their own education startup that aligns with their values.
-Or if another young turk is sick of poor food quality, they could start an educational nonprofit that monitors food conditions, much like the FDA is supposed to do.
+Or if another Young Turk is sick of poor food quality, they could start an educational nonprofit that monitors food conditions, much like the FDA is supposed to do.
 The point is that actualizing your idea is a better argument than simply talking about it.
 Proof of an idea is the best argument.
-Moreover, with less institutional barriers, you are achieving more with less resources expended.
+Moreover, with less institutional barriers, you are achieving more with fewer resources expended.

 I want to emphasis that these methods are not idle, idealistic illusions.
 They are concrete actions and are accessible to everyone, not limited by the impenetrable incentives of the status quo.